cadmiumcr/summarizer/README.md

 As of now, the following algorithms are implemented :

 - Luhn
-- KL divergence based summarizer
+- KL divergence based summarizer (WIP)
 - SumBasic

 More are being worked on.